A Chirality-Based Quantum Leap: Chirality and Spin Theory

-The vast majority of theoretical CISS-related studies have relied on model Hamiltonian approaches, while conventional electronic structure methods, such as Density-Functional Theory (DFT) have yet to be fully implemented \cite{Ray1999, Varade2018, Yeganeh2009, Dianat2020}.
-DFT-based spin-dependent transport calculations, within the Landauer approach and including spin-orbit coupling (SOC), have clearly demonstrated the influence of the helical geometry on the spin polarization \cite{Ray1999, Yeganeh2009} and they also correctly describe the increase of spin polarization with molecular length as observed experimentally\cite{Guo2012, Wu2020}.
-However, the obtained spin polarizations are much smaller than the measured ones, suggesting that the theoretical description may be missing some key ingredients.
+The vast majority of theoretical CISS-related studies rely on model Hamiltonians.
+Conventional electronic structure methods, such as density-functional theory (DFT), have only been applied in a few cases.\cite{Maslyuk2018, Dianat2020, Zoellner2020, Zoellner2020b} The DFT-based spin-dependent transport calculations, with the Landauer approach and including SO coupling, demonstrate the influence of helical structure on spin polarization \cite{Maslyuk2018, Dianat2020} and they correctly describe the increase of spin polarization with molecular length as observed experimentally.\cite{Zoellner2020b, Mishra2020a}.
+However, the spin polarizations obtained using DFT are much smaller than the measured values, suggesting that the theoretical description may be missing some key ingredients.

-Recent experimental \cite{Ray1999, Goehler2011} and theoretical \cite{Naaman2012, Naaman2015, Carmeli2002} results have suggested that electronic exchange interactions may play a fundamental role, eventually in combination with SOC \cite{Carmeli2002}.
-In particular, exchange-related intermolecular interactions in arrays of helical molecules were shown to energetically stabilize a broken spin symmetry (singlet) state, the effect being absent in linear molecules \cite{Naaman2019}.
-As a consequence, a subsequent interaction with magnetized surfaces can facilitate a symmetry breaking between enantiomers and lead to enantiomer discrimination, which would be mediated by exchange interactions.
-A further indication of the relevance of exchange contributions was found in \cite{Naaman2015}: a varying percentage of Hartree-Fock exchange contribution to exchange-correlation functionals strongly influences the size of the computed spin polarization in model helical molecular junctions.
+Recent experimental \cite{BanerjeeGhosh2018, Ziv2019} and theoretical \cite{Dianat2020, Zoellner2020b, Fransson2019} studies suggest that electronic exchange interactions may play a fundamental role in combination with the SO coupling \cite{Fransson2019}.
+In particular, exchange-related intermolecular interactions in arrays of helical molecules were shown to stabilize a broken spin symmetry (singlet) state, and the effect is absent in linear molecules \cite{Maslyuk2018, Dianat2020}.
+As a consequence, subsequent interactions with magnetized surfaces can facilitate symmetry breaking between enantiomers and may lead to enantiomer discrimination, which would be mediated by exchange interactions.
+Further indications of the relevance of exchange contributions was found in Ref.\ \citenum{Zoellner2020b}: changing the amount of Hartree-Fock exchange contribution exchange-correlation functionals strongly influences the size of the computed spin polarization in model helical molecular junctions.